 Up-front costs consider capital costs of subsurface investigations, a diversion structure and recharge basin if necessary, and measuring devices.
 A cost of \$3,500 was included for subsurface investigations.
 The cost for a diversion structure off the main canal (to a recharge basin) and recharge basin was estimated to be about \$9,000.
 A cost of \$4,000 was included for regulation and measurement, which includes the cost of flumes, stilling wells, and stage recorders.
 Engineering costs were assumed to be 10 percent of the total construction cost of the project.
 The total capital cost associated with each of these recharge projects is \$20,000.
 These costs may be incurred if the canal is checked up to simulate a recharge basin or if this project is operated as a conjunctive user project.
-If this project is operated as a conjunctive user project, these costs could be applied to wells or drains.
-Assuming Nebraska reserves 31 percent of the potential yield of these projects for offset purposes, the total capital cost attributable to the Program is \$13,800.
+If this project is operated as a conjunctive use project, these costs could be applied to wells or drains.
+Assuming Nebraska reserves 31 percent of the program is \$13,800.